Minetrain2002/VoopToken/index.md

 <h2>Why VoopToken?</h2>

-<p>0.5% of every transaction is burned i.e. permanently destroyed this acts as deflation (opposite of inflation)
+<p>0.5% of every transaction is burned i.e. permanently destroyed this acts as deflation (opposite of inflation)</p>
-VoopToken is on binance smart chain so has low gas fees </p>
+<p>VoopToken is on binance smart chain so has low gas fees </p>